Code of Conduct

 SEED PROVENANCE: is the area where the seeds have been propagated in a farm setting.

-SELECTION: In terms of native seed production it means the reduction of the genetic diversity of a seed batch, as a consequence of selective filters at various stages of the seed supply chain.
+SELECTION: In terms of seed production it means the reduction of the genetic diversity of a seed batch, as a consequence of selective filters at various stages of the seed supply chain.

 INTENTIONAL SELECTION (or breeding): Selection is intentional when certain traits are actively selected by the collectors/producers in order to improve productivity or other desirable traits.